codinglead/codinglead.github.io/_posts/2019-11-19-prototypical-inheritance.md

 permalink: /javascript/:title
 ---

-In JavaScript non primitive types have methods that you can use on them.
+In JavaScript there are non primitive types that have methods that you call on them.

+<span class="highlight__code">non primitive types</span> are functions, objects and arrays.

-Prototypical inheritance is a object with methods and properties that is given to non-primitive types.
+Prototypical inheritance is just a object with methods and properties that is given to non primitive types.

 ## non-primitive types have a few properties or methods associated with them

-some examples of methods store on the array prototype are
+Some examples of methods stored on the prototype are.

 * Array.prototype.push();
 * string.prototype.toUpperCase();

 Almost everything is a object in JavaScript.
 Each object stores a reference to its prototype.
 Properties or methods defined most tightly to the instance have priority of being called.

 ```javascript
 let arr = [2];